 Sun, Mar 15 / 7 PM / The Marjorie Luke Theatre

 Four women, four countries – cumbia and more!

 Fri, Apr 3 / 7 PM / Isla Vista School

 Sat, Apr 4 / 7 PM / Guadalupe City Hall

 Sun, Apr 5 / 7 PM / The Marjorie Luke Theatre

 Isla Vista School: 6875 El Colegio Rd, Isla Vista

 Guadalupe City Hall: 918 Obispo St, Guadalupe

-¡Viva el Arte de Santa Bárbara! is sponsored by SAGE Publications, The Roddick Foundation, Anonymous, Elva & Byron Siliezar, Wells Fargo, National Endowment for the Arts, California Arts Council, UCSB Office of Education Partnerships, The Stone Family Foundation, the Santa Barbara County Arts Commission Community Arts Grant Program, with funds provided by the City of Santa Barbara, in partnership with the Santa Barbara County Office of Arts and Culture.
-Additional support comes from The Marjorie Luke Theatre’s Dreier Family Rent Subsidy Fund.
-The program is supported in part by the Santa Barbara Independent, the Santa Maria SUN, El Latino CC, Radio Bronco, Univision, the Best Western South Coast Inn, the Hampton Inn, and Pacifica Suites.
-Viva is co-presented by The Marjorie Luke Theatre, the Guadalupe Cultural Arts & Education Center, the Guadalupe-Nipomo Dunes Center and UCSB Arts and Lectures, in partnership with the Isla Vista School After School Grant.
+¡Viva el Arte de Santa Bárbara! is sponsored by Kath Lavidge & Ed McKinley, Audacious Foundation, Loren Booth, Anonymous, Russell Steiner, The Roddick Foundation, Audrey & Timothy O. Fisher, the National Endowment for the Arts, Monica & Timothy Babich, UCSB Office of Education Partnerships, The Stone Family Foundation, and Linda Stafford Burrows.
+Additional support comes from SAGE Publishing and The Marjorie Luke Theatre’s Dreier Family Rent Subsidy Fund.
+The program is supported in part by the Santa Barbara Independent, the Santa Maria SUN, El Latino CC, Radio Bronco, Entravision/Univision Costa Central, the Ramada Santa Barbara, Pacifica Suites, Best Western South Coast Inn, and the Santa Barbara Unified School District.
+Viva is co-presented by The Marjorie Luke Theatre, the Guadalupe-Nipomo Dunes Center and UCSB Arts & Lectures, in partnership with the Isla Vista School Parent Teacher Association.